argonne-lcf/conda_install_scripts/README.md

 $ conda install "openmpi=x.y.z=external_*"
 ```

-- When did I start adding things from `conda-forge`? `python-libaio` is an example of a package not on `defaults`
+- When did I start adding things from `conda-forge`?
+  - **Answer**: `mamba` might be the only package actually needed that is not on main `anaconda/defaults` channel.
 - When did I retroactively add `python-libaio` to existing environments? https://github.com/vpelletier/python-libaio
+  - **Answer**: `python-libaio` is also example of a package not on `defaults`, that is on `conda-forge`.
+But for DeepSpeed built from source, we might only need `libaio`, which is on defaults.
+Sam requested `python-libaio` on 2022-11-09, but I dont think it was ever installed via these scripts or retroactively in existing conda environments (he was experimenting in a clone).